Statistical Inference on Tree Swallow Migrations with Random Forests: Discussion

 \subsection{Methodological Discussion}

-Finally, it is important to note that the procedures we implemented in addressing our hypotheses of interest are very general.
-Exactly the same approach could be taken to investigate distribution dynamics for any species as well as for far more general problems completely outside of an ecological context.
-Fundamentally, our problem involved assessing and characterizing the significance of a subset of available predictor variables in which the underlying regression function was believed to consist of nonlinear and complex interaction terms which, localized in predictor space, precluded the \emph{a priori} specification of a suitable parametric model for which traditional inference methods may have been available.
 We present two forms of black box inference: development of non-parametric permutation-style tests that are agnostic to the underlying procedure, and asymptotic results about the predictions of ensemble learners.
 The recent asymptotic results for infinite-order U-statistics allowed us to model the data through a series of flexible but complex black-box models -- in our case, regression trees -- while retaining the ability to formally characterize results.
 We also present a classical statistical argument for the validity of the functional permutation test.
-To our knowledge, this is the first time the connection between bagged models and exchangeability has been noted, and used to form a framework for valid hypothesis testing.
 This procedure maintains asymptotic validity (in terms of controlling Type I error), and requires training substantially fewer trees than the canonical permutation test.
-We also note that this procedure, despite being non-parametric, requires far fewer trees than even the theoretical results of \citet{mentch2016quantifying} and \citet{Wager2017}, making it a much more practical tool for our case study.
+We also note that this procedure, despite being non-parametric, requires far fewer trees than even the theoretical results of \citet{mentch2016quantifying} and \citet{Wager2017}, making it a much more practical tool for applications like our case study.

-A variety of \texttt{R} files and workspaces are provided for managing the data, performing the analysis, and generating the figures.
+A supplementary file containing details about some of the results is provided. \texttt{R} files are provided for managing the data, performing the analysis, and generating the figures.

 LM was supported in part by NSF DMS-1712041.
 GH was supported in part by NSF DMS-1712554.
 DW's research on swallows was supported most recently by NSF DEB 1242573.
 DF was supported in part by The Leon Levy Foundation.
 We thank the eBird participants for their contributions and the eBird team for their support. eBird was supported by the Wolf Creek Foundation, NASA (NNH12ZDA001N-ECOF), and the National Science Foundation (ABI sustaining: DBI-1356308; with computing support from CNS-1059284 and CCF-1522054).
 Thanks to Satish Iyengar for providing valuable feedback on an early draft of this paper.